 The Best Bike Tools for Triathletes: A Shop-Grade Pump

 There is nothing high-tech about this floor pump, and that’s a good thing.
 It’s got a heavy steel base to keep it from tipping over, an accurate gauge, and you can treat it like basic garbage without worrying about it not clamping down on even the slickest tire valves.
-This design has been around for over 50 years for a reason: There are other pumps with more bells and whistles that cost more money, but few that are so reliable.
+This design has been around for over 50 years for a reason: There are other pumps with more bells and whistles that cost more money, but few that are so reliable and durable.

 The Best Bike Tools for Triathletes: A Shop-Grade Pedal Wrench

 Lezyne Classic Pedal Rod

 Before you go and purchase this beautiful pedal wrench, first check and see if your pedals can be removed/installed with a 8mm hex wrench.
 If so, skip this and head back up to that Park Tool hex wrench set, buy that, and be happy.
 If instead your pedals require a 15mm open-ended wrench, then get this one from Lezyne.
 It has an asymmetrical double-opening head for ease of approach and angle (this is key), it has a chromoly head, and it has a pretty varnished wood handle.
 Not to mention the…soda…bottle opener.

 The Best Bike Tools for Triathletes: Torque Wrench